tejaswigowda/book.programmingthecloud.com/src/ptc/skills/node.md

 # Node.js

-Node.js is a JavaScripot Interpretor.
-In fact it is the same Interpretor found in Chrome ([V8](https://v8.dev/)).
-Node.js however is used to write server and desktop (command line) software.
+Node.js is a JavaScript Interpreter.
+In fact it is the same Interpreter found in Chrome ([V8](https://v8.dev/)).
+Node.js however is used to write servers and desktop (command line) software.

 ## Installation
 Download the lastes version: <https://nodejs.org/en/>

 Install using the installer.
-On Mac OS if you are blocked (unidentified developer etc.) Go to `System Preferences` -> `Security & Privacy` -> `General` and click on the buttomn `Open Anyway`.
+On Mac OS if you are blocked (unidentified developer etc.) Go to `System Preferences` -> `Security & Privacy` -> `General` and click on the button `Open Anyway`.

-Once the installation is complete you can use Node.js in bash.
-Type
+Once the installation is complete you can use Node.js in Bash.
+Type:

 $ ``node``

 To enter the JS shell.

-To execute(interpret) a JS file
+To execute(interpret) a JS file:

 $ ``node <filename.js>``

-To install node_modules
+To install node modules/packages:

 $ ``npm install <package_name>``